Festival Deactivation Policy

 We will immediately and permanently deactivate any accounts associated with fraudulent activity.

-FilmFreeway is designed to give submitters accurate information about festivals, such as organizer names, venue information, photos, festival history, prizes and what submitters can expect to experience at the festival.
+FilmFreeway is designed to give submitters accurate information about festivals and what submitters can expect to experience at the festivals.
 Any false, inaccurate, misleading or outdated information creates confusion among submitters and can diminish their experience with FilmFreeway.

 FilmFreeway has a zero tolerance policy for false information.
-If you include any false information in your festival's listing, your festival and all related accounts will be immediately and permanently banned from the site.
+If you include any false or blatantly misleading information in your festival's listing (including but not limited to organizer names, venue information, photos, festival history, sponsors, and prizes) your festival and all related accounts will be immediately and permanently banned from the site.

 We do not tolerate discrimination on FilmFreeway.